kingzamzon/docs/docs/Introduction/whatIsLitProtocol.md

 - Condition-based reward systems and achievements.
 - Private data for multiplayer games.

-### Unlockable NFTs

-Using [HTML NFTs](/ToolsAndExamples/SDKExamples/HTMLNfts.md), you can create locked content that only owners of the NFT have access to.
-This includes dynamic content, like websites or metaverse spaces.

-Here’s an [example](https://twitter.com/LitProtocol/status/1504630741849853954) using our Lit Genesis Canvas NFT.
-Only holders can access the private canvas site linked within!

 ### Add Token Gating to Web2 Apps

 - [Shopify](https://apps.shopify.com/lit-token-access): Blockchain-based access control for your online store.